 Trent Stamp has served as CEO of The Eisner Foundation since 2008.
 Trent is responsible for all aspects of the foundation’s management, including strategy, execution, operations, evaluation, marketing, and the awarding of The Eisner Prize.
 Trent represents the organization externally to various community audiences, regularly publishes editorials and articles about issues affecting the nonprofit sector, and is a frequent speaker and presenter at national conferences and seminars on philanthropic issues.Read More

-Trent is a recognized national leader in the field of aging, serving on the boards of Grantmakers in Aging and The Milken Institute’s Center for the Future of Aging.
-He also serves as a member of the Board of Advisors for The Center on Philanthropy & Public Policy at USC and The Board of Directors at Eisner Health.
+Trent is a recognized national leader in the field of aging, serving as a board member for Grantmakers in Aging and is on the Milken Institute’s Center for the Future of Aging’s Board of Academic and Policy Advisors.
+He also serves as a member of the Board of Advisors for The Center on Philanthropy & Public Policy at USC and The Board of Directors at Eisner Health Foundation.
 He has taught Nonprofit Management and Leadership at the Price School of Public Policy at USC, consults for the Committee on the Arts at The Aspen Institute, and recently completed a 6-year term on the Board of Directors of Southern California Grantmakers, where he chaired the audit committee.

 Prior to joining The Eisner Foundation, Trent was the founding President of Charity Navigator.
 Under his leadership, Charity Navigator grew to become the nation’s largest and most-used evaluator of American charities and nonprofits.
 Previous positions include Vice President of Communications for Teach For America, an analyst and manager for the Social Security Administration, and a legislative aide for U.S. Representative Robert Matsui.
 Trent started his career as a Teach For America teacher in rural North Carolina.

-Trent has regularly appeared as an expert analyst for national television and radio shows, including The Today Show, 20/20, The O’Reilly Factor, and The Daily Show with Jon Stewart.
+Trent has regularly appeared as an expert analyst for national television and radio shows, including The Today Show, 20/20, Good Morning America, and The Daily Show.
 He authored “Trent Stamp’s Take,” a daily blog about the nonprofit sector, recognized by The New York Times as one of “Ten Nonprofit Blogs That Get Attention.”
 In 2004, he was selected by New Jersey Business Magazine as one of “40 Business Leaders Under 40” in the state and in 2007, he was honored by the New Jersey State Legislature with the Five Sectors Lifetime Achievement Award for his contribution to the betterment of the state.